Additional Tier 1 bond (AT1 bond)

 Risk cover potential

-Following the liquidation approach, the risk cover potential (total risk-bearing capacity) essentially consists of equity under IFRS, income components and positions of a hybrid capital nature (subordinated capital), adjusted using amounts to correct for certain capital components such as intangible assets or risks arising from pension obligations.
+In the economic risk-bearing capacity analysis, risk cover potential essentially consists of equity under IFRS, income components and positions of a hybrid capital nature (subordinated capital), adjusted using amounts to correct for certain capital components such as intangible assets or risks arising from pension obligations.
 As a formal overall risk limit, it serves to guarantee the Bank’s risk-bearing capacity.
 On this basis, a buffer is reserved for stress scenarios in order to reflect extreme market developments and turbulence in the context of risk-bearing capacity.
 This corresponds at a minimum to the level of subordinated capital components, including Additional Tier 1 capital.
-The primary risk cover potential (maximum risk appetite) – the primary control parameter for the allocation of risk capital – equates to the total risk-bearing capacity (risk capacity) minus the secondary risk cover potential.

 A scenario analysis focuses on the material risks identified during the self-assessment and uses tree diagrams to provide a detailed description and analysis.
 In particular, risk indicators need to be taken into account, which facilitate the derivation of ideas for the active management of operational risks.